QR Code Payment Methods Compared (2026) — Fees, Setup & Best Systems

 What is the difference between static and dynamic payment QR codes?

-A static payment QR code contains a fixed payment link.
-A dynamic payment QR code generates a unique code per transaction with the exact amount, improving security and reconciliation.
+A static payment QR code contains a fixed payment link with no amount specified — the customer enters the amount.
+A dynamic payment QR code generates a unique code per transaction with the exact amount pre-filled, improving security and reconciliation.

 How do I create a PayPal QR code for my business?